Septimius Severus: Public service

 Dynastic aureus of Septimius Severus, minted in 202.
 The reverse feature the portraits of Geta (right), Julia Domna (centre) and Caracalla (left).
-Inscription: SEVER[US] P[IUS] AVG[USTUS] P[ONTIFEX] M[AXIMUS], TR[IBUNUS] P[LEBIS] X, CO[N]S[UL] III / FELICITAS SAECVLI.
+Inscription: SEVERUS PIUS AVG[USTUS] P[ONTIFEX] M[AXIMUS], TR[IBUNICIA] P[OTESTAS] X / FELICITAS SAECVLI.

 Severus sought a public career in Rome in around 162.
 At the recommendation of his relative Gaius Septimius Severus, the emperor Marcus Aurelius granted him entry into the senatorial ranks.
 Membership in the senatorial order was a prerequisite to attain positions within the cursus honorum and to gain entry into the Roman Senate.
 Nevertheless, it appears that Severus's career during the 160s met with some difficulties.

 It is likely that he served as a vigintivir in Rome, overseeing road maintenance in or near the city, and he may have appeared in court as an advocate.
 At the time of Marcus Aurelius, he was the State Attorney (Advocatus fisci).
 However, he omitted the military tribunate from the cursus honorum and had to delay his quaestorship until he had reached the required minimum age of 25.
 To make matters worse, the Antonine Plague swept through the capital in 166.

 With his career at a halt, Severus decided to temporarily return to Leptis, where the climate was healthier.
 According to the Historia Augusta, a usually unreliable source, he was prosecuted for adultery during this time but the case was ultimately dismissed.
 At the end of 169, Severus was of the required age to become a quaestor and journeyed back to Rome.
 On 5 December, he took office and was officially enrolled in the Roman Senate.
 Between 170 and 180 his activities went largely unrecorded, in spite of the fact that he occupied an impressive number of posts in quick succession.
 The Antonine Plague had thinned the senatorial ranks and, with capable men now in short supply, Severus's career advanced more steadily than it otherwise might have.

 The sudden death of his father necessitated another return to Leptis Magna to settle family affairs.
 Before he was able to leave Africa, Mauri tribesmen invaded southern Spain.
 Control of the province was handed over to the emperor, while the Senate gained temporary control of Sardinia as compensation.
 Thus, Septimius Severus spent the remainder of his second term as quaestor on the island of Sardinia.

 In 173, Severus's cousin Gaius Septimius Severus was appointed proconsul of the province of Africa Proconsularis and chose Severus as one of his two legati pro praetore, a senior military appointment.
 Following the end of this term, Septimius Severus returned to Rome, taking up office as tribune of the plebs, a senior legislative position, with the distinction of being the candidatus of the emperor.